 - Tubular secretion

 - Micturition process

+The lymphatic system is an example of one of these component parts in a human body.
 Lymphatic organs and tissues are classified into two groups – primary and lymphatic organs where the stem cells divide and become immunocompetent (red bone marrow and the thymus) and secondary lymphatic organs and tissues which are sites where the most immune responses happen (Lymph nodes, spleen and lymphatic nodules or follicles).